maxcruickshanks/Discord-Bot-aitextgen/README.md

 # Installation
 For installation, it is recommended to use `WSL` or `Ubuntu`.

+It is also strongly recommended to have a dedicated GPU for training since training on a CPU is magnitudes slower.

 If you are going to use Windows, you will need to modify the code for `LLM.generate_message` and `LLM.python_training`.

 ## WSL/Ubuntu